gini/gini-pay-api-lib-android/ginipaylib/src/doc/source/guides/getting-started.rst

 Enable Pinning
 --------------

-For the Gini SDK to know about the xml you need to set the xml resource id using the ``SdkBuilder#setNetworkSecurityConfigResId()`` method:
+For the library to know about the xml you need to set the xml resource id using the ``SdkBuilder#setNetworkSecurityConfigResId()`` method:

 .. code-block:: java